rust-lang/blog.rust-lang.org/posts/inside-rust/2021-05-15-What-the-error-handling-project-group-is-working-towards.md

 Error: invalid config
 ```

 By default all of the source's error messages are lost.
 This arises from the fact that we used `Display` as the interface to an individual error message.
-If we could go back we'd currently propose instead adding `fn message(&self, f: &mut fmt::Formatter<'_>) -> fmt::Result'` to the `Error` trait, but that ship has sailed.
+If we could go back we'd currently propose instead adding `fn message(&self, f: &mut fmt::Formatter<'_>) -> fmt::Result` to the `Error` trait, but that ship has sailed.

-The way we fix this today is by abusing the `Debug` trait.
+The way that libraries work around this today is by abusing the `Debug` trait.
 Types like [`eyre`](https://docs.rs/eyre/0.6.5/eyre/trait.EyreHandler.html#tymethod.debug), [`anyhow`](https://docs.rs/anyhow/1.0.40/src/anyhow/fmt.rs.html#19), and even sometimes [`custom error enums`]() use their `Debug` output to print the full chain of errors in a human readable report.

 This has the advantage of making it easy to print a full error report and makes it so `unwrap`, `expect`, and return from main all print the full error report.
-But doing so prevent's us from accessing the derived `Debug` format of our errors, potentially hiding internal details that might be needed for debugging but which aren't part of the error messages intended for users to read.
+But doing so prevents us from accessing the derived `Debug` format of our errors, potentially hiding internal details that might be needed for debugging but which aren't part of the error messages intended for users to read.

 ## Error Handling Tomorrow